Sharing the Road

 Where Can I Ride a Horse and Buggy?

-We offer buggy rides on our farm on Saturdays throughout the summer and fall.
 When rides on our farm are not available, the buggy tour that we recommend to our guests is Abe’s Buggy Rides located at 2596 Old Philadelphia Pike, Bird-in-Hand, PA 17505.

 Want to learn even more about the Amish?
 Take a guided bus tour with us today!
 Click here to reserve your tickets.